-Under this process, the researcher proceeded with the coding process on the various responses given to the particular questions.
-Those that lacked coding frames, she then established how many times each alternative response category was given using tally marks which later were presented in frequency tabulations rendering it ready for interpretation.
+Under this process, the researcher proceeded with the coding process on the various responses given to the particular questions that lack coding frames, he then established how many times.
+Each alternative response category was given an answer using tally marks which later were presented in frequency tabulations rendering it ready for interpretation.
 In addition, questions and field notes were included in the data.